Location: New York, NY

 This position is exempt from NYC residency requirements.

 A Motor Vehicle driver's license valid in the State of New York.
-Serious moving violations, license suspension or accident record may disqualify you.
-This license must be maintained for the duration of your employment.

 1. Proficiency in Microsoft Office.